MirisWisdom/HCE/spv3/legacy/launcher/lib/SPV3.Settings/lib/SPV3.Shaders/doc/implementation.md

         - [Data Entities](#data-entities)
         - [Logic Entities](#logic-entities)

-This document formally specifies how SPV3.Shaders and SPV3 will communicate together to accomplish the following
+This document formally specifies how SPV3.Shaders and SPV3 will work together to fulfil the user's shader preferences.
-objective: **rely on the user's preferences for the post-processing decisions**.

-The implementation is an entire chain of entities that conduct memory and filesystem I/O, with encoding & decoding routines for the purpose of translating the end-user's choices into values that SPV3/HCE scripts can parse and utilise.

 ## Logic

 Before reading this section, please familiarise yourself with the [Entities](#entities) section, as this document will identify each entity throughout the routine.

-1. SPV3.Settings encodes its object representation of the user's preferences into a number that can be assigned to a single variable, as specified in the [Global Variable](global-variable.md) documentation.

-   This allows the value to be written to the `initc.txt` file, which SPV3.Settings handles when the post-processing preferences are saved.
+1. SPV3.Settings encodes the user's preferences into a single number, as specified in the [Global Variable](global-variable.md) documentation.
+This allows the value to be stored in the `initc.txt` file.

 2. When SPV3 is loaded, OpenSauce will load the variables specified in the `initc.txt` file and load them into memory.
-   The [Global Variable](global-variable.md) will be among the other unrelated global variables that will be declared in memory.
+   The [Global Variable](global-variable.md) is one of the said variables.

    Its value will be accessible by the SPV3 scripts for decoding the user's preferences and set up the post-processing effects, accordingly.

 3. The SPV3 script -- either in Lua or Lisp -- will decode the global variable back into the individual values that represent the user's preferences for each post-processing effect.

-   This script will also assign the decoded values into dedicated variables that will be used in the SPV3 levels.
-With the variables being declared, the SPV3 code can handle setting the post-processing effects to match the preferences specified by the user in SPV3.Settings.

 ### Diagram